Security heightened, facial recognition software in place ahead of Republic Day

 New Delhi, Jan 25: The Delhi police has made elaborate arrangements ahead of Republic Day.

 A total of 48 Companies of the Paramilitary forces, 17,000 Delhi Police Personnel will be on guard on January 26.
-In addition to this the central agencies such as the Intelligence Bureau would work in close coordination with the Delhi police.
+In addition to this, the central agencies such as the Intelligence Bureau would work in close coordination with the Delhi police.

 There would be 500 X-ray machines and 1,000 CCTVs in place as well.
-The police will also rely on the facial recognition software in various places.
+The police will also rely on facial recognition software in various places.

 India on state of very high alert as Pakistan looks to launch rogue drones